Friedy630/Matrix_Games/Presentation.md

 ## 9. Conclusion

-What started as “let’s just do Tetris” quickly escalated into a whole game system.

-We ended up building a framework – not just individual games.

-The framework allows us to easily add new games, share common functionality, and create a consistent user experience across all games.

-The result is something we can keep extending – even if it still doesn’t run Doom.
+What started it all
+---
+The project began as a simple Tetris implementation — a single game, one goal.

+What it became
+---
+We ended up with a modular system capable of running multiple games, all based on a shared architecture.

+What worked well
+---
+- Fast prototyping thanks to abstraction
+- Game logic and rendering separated cleanly
+- Framework allowed quick addition of new games

+What surprised us
+---
+We spent more time improving the engine than writing individual games — and it was worth it.

+@fieteInfobox(What's still missing: <br>It doesn't run Doom.
+But it could run a few more things — with time.
+)

 ## 10. Reflection